A Q&A Session with Matthew Dimmick and Jason Mayfield.

-In high risk facilities, which should be hardened against threats, what role would CPTED play?
+In high-risk facilities, which should be hardened against threats, what role would CPTED play?
 With regards to windows and natural surveillance, what kinds of compromise should there be?

 Generally, threats are either naturally occurring or man-made.
 In either scenario, the facility is hardened to mitigate these threats and protect the occupants within the facility.
 These threats are generally acting on the facility from an external position.
 CPTED takes this philosophy and turns it around inside to out.
 However, these two philosophies work rather well when they are considered together.
 For example, perhaps it has been identified that man-made risks from explosives or vehicles are the primary obstacle.
 From this terrorism perspective, the CPTED approach of maintaining natural surveillance corridors without visual obstructions works well.
-All planting is less than 2 feet tall and tree canopies maintained above 6-foot limits the ability to hide explosive devices.
-Using trees, rocks and earth to define the perimeter creates a territorial boundary and restricts vehicular assaults.
-The technology available in windows, doors and glazing now allows for the careful placement of these items within facilities designed to withstand these natural and man-made risks.
+All planting is less than 2 feet tall and tree canopies maintained above 6 feet limit the ability to hide explosive devices.
+Using trees, rocks, and earth to define the perimeter creates a territorial boundary and restricts vehicular assaults.
+The technology available in windows, doors, and glazing now allows for the careful placement of these items within facilities designed to withstand these natural and man-made risks.
 This allows for sightlines to be maintained outward from the building.
 The prevalence of windows further reduces the risk of crime and terror activities.
 Stopping a bomb or tornadoes with windows isn’t cheap, but now we have a real opportunity to integrate these as risk mitigation measures.

-Our society and the landscape within we operate are evolving at a faster pace than we’ve seen in a long time.
+Our society and the landscape within which we operate are evolving at a faster pace than we’ve seen in a long time.
 Products are becoming smarter.
 People are becoming more “plugged in”.
 Spaces are becoming more multi-functional.
 Finances are more strictly managed.
 The physical environment is changing and buildings and sites must respond accordingly.
 Architects have a unique responsibility to participate in all these factors.
 The decisions we make early in design will affect the owner, the users, and the environment for a period of time usually measured in decades.
-We must be diligent in integrating all these technology, security, and sustainable features while never forgetting that we are creating space for people to inhabit.
+We must be diligent in integrating all these technologies, security, and sustainable features while never forgetting that we are creating space for people to inhabit.
 This is a responsibility that we, and I, take on with great humility and excitement.

 Learn more about how CPTED can be integrated into your operational risk management programs by contacting our team of professionals at email@example.com